-Add a dress (or two) depending on your destination and style of travel.
+[Optional] Add a dress, or two, depending on your destination and style of travel.
 I have a couple of print shift dresses I may pack, but generally choose to bring a dress in my neutral color.
 Extra points if this dress is able to be styled up and down.
 I’ve been won over to Wool& merino wool dresses lately which can be styled as a dress, a top, or a tunic.

-Add a blouse in a complementary color: Choose silky sleeveless tops and you can pack two!
+Add 2 tops/blouses in complementary color: Choose silky sleeveless tops and you can pack three!

 I took a camel DKNY cashmere cozy as my topper on our South African trip.
 It was perfect on the long flight, serving as sweater and blanket in one.
 I reached for it again in the cool evenings on safari and in the cosmopolitan city of Cape Town wore it to dress up for dinners out.

 Pay attention to the lengths that work for your body.
-Unless blessed by genetics, most women in their fifties and sixties will want a bit more coverage in their wardrobe.
-Tights, and short skirts may not flatter as they once did.
-But pair those tights with a long tunic and you’re good to go!
-(Or combine the two in one of my favorite travel items – the travel tights by Diane Kroe – tights with a skirt attached!)
+Unless blessed by genetics, most women in their fifties and sixties will want a bit more coverage in their over 50 capsule wardrobe.
+Tights, and short skirts may not flatter as they once did, but pair those tights with a long tunic and you’re good to go!
 I find capris or cropped pants flatter my legs and I choose tops with sleeves to protect from the sun.

 Accessorize your capsule travel wardrobe by adding color and style

 Have fun – choose a few colorful pieces to jazz up your outfits.
-This is where we can learn from the style of the French woman.
-She might rely on a simple black outfit, but will liven it up with accessories!
+This is where we can learn from the renowned style of the French woman.
+She might wear a simple neutral outfit every day (often black) but will liven it up with accessories!
 A silky blouse, a colorful scarf, or a bright skirt – lightweight pieces that add some spice to your outfits.
-You can find great inspiration from bloggers like TheVivienneFiles who designs capsule wardrobes for women around the colors in a scarf or piece of artwork.
+Some women will design their whole capsule wardrobe around the colors of their favorite scarf.

 Jewelry– those neutral outfits are asking for some fun jewelry.
 Leave your valuable pieces at home but bring a chunky necklace or sparkly earrings.
 Small things can bump your day outfit to evening wear!
 I love to pick up jewelry as I travel.
 Great to wear on the trip and a wonderful (lightweight!) souvenir when we’re home.

 Use an app like Outfit Planner, Stylebook or Cladwell to visualize how your wardrobe picks work together.
-Don’t pack anything that doesn’t go with two or more pieces. (see Pack Lighter with Stylebook)
+Don’t pack anything that doesn’t go with two or more pieces.
+Remember, your goal is to create mix and match outfits for travel. (see Pack Lighter with Stylebook)

 [scarf: Gold & Blue William Morris from the Met Opera Shop – a favorite, shown also in capsule collage above!]